Learning the magic of theZorn palette

-The Zorn palette is named after Anders Leonard Zorn (February 18, 1860 – August 22, 1920), who was an internationally successful artist from Sweden.
+The Zorn palette is named after renowned Swedish artist Anders Leonard Zorn (February 18, 1860 – August 22, 1920).
 Best know for his portraits, domestic scenes and nudes in outdoor settings, he like John Singer Sargent and Joaquín Sorolla, are greatly admired by many realist artists today for his lively and skillful brushwork.

-Why Yellow Ochre, Cadmium Red Medium, Ivory Black.
-They are an earthy version of the basic primary pigment colors Yellow, Red and Blue.
+Why Yellow Ochre, Cadmium Red Medium, and Ivory Black?
+They are an earthy version of the primary pigment colors Yellow, Red and Blue.
 Yellow Ochre is earthy but still mixes with red and black to create some very pleasant warm orange hues and cool green hues respectively.
 Cadmium Red is rich and warm.
 Ivory Black is cool and acts like very deep blue.

-Curious about just what happens when you work with such a palette, I tried a little exercise borrowed from Alla Prima II Everything I Know about Painting–And More by Richard Schmid.
+Curious about what happens when you work with a bare bones palette I tried a little exercise borrowed from Alla Prima II Everything I Know about Painting–And More by Richard Schmid.
 I created a color chart using the basic Zorn palette of Yellow Ochre, Cadmium Red Medium, Ivory Black and Titanium White.
-I had done this exercise with my full palette before and learned more about color mixing than any other exercise I know of.
-It beats blind experimentation hands down.
-(NOTE: This exercise is a variation on Schmid’s color chart exercise.
-You should buy his book, Alla Prima: Everything I Know About Painting and follow his instructions if you are going to make a chart for your full palette.)

-This exercise involves creating a color chart where the basic Zorn Palette of Yellow Ochre, Cadmium Red, and Ivory Black are systematically mixed from full saturated hue to a barely tinted white.
+This exercise involves creating a color chart where the basic Zorn Palette of Yellow Ochre, Cadmium Red, and Ivory Black are systematically mixed from fully saturated hue to barely tinted white.
 The resulting chart demonstrates the remarkable range of colors you can get from this basic palette.
-I also discovered the beautifully harmonious color combinations that are created by limiting your color choices.
+I also discovered the beautifully harmonious color combinations that are created by using this palette.

-Next Four Rows: Mix white with the color in the top each column to create a progressively lighter value of that color.
-The percentage is an approximate value.
-The point is to show a gradual but clear difference from the pure color to a light tint of that same color.
+Mix white with the color at the top each column.
+The objective is to create a 5-stage progressively lighter value of each top row color.
+Listed on the left side of the guide is the approximate percentage of the top row color mixed with pure white for each row.
+Your goal is to create a gradual but clear series from the pure color to a light tint of that same color.

 Mix a large puddle of pure colors first and divide it into five smaller puddles.
 Then add white to each puddle to create the gradually lighter mixes.
 After those colors are painted on the grid, add the third, trace color, to each mixture to use in the lower half of the column.

-Clean your palette after you finish each column to keep your colors clean.
+Clean your palette, brush or palette knife after you finish each column to keep your colors clean.